NoopDawg/pestle_tools/README.md

 A **VERY** simple tool has been generated as an example of how the tools can be run.

-`run_pestle runtool sig_subtract_tool -h` prints tool info
+`./run_pestle runtool sig_subtract_tool -h` prints tool info

-`run_pestle runtool sig_subtract_tool --minued 100 --subtrahend 50` will show a basic example of the tool running
+`./run_pestle runtool sig_subtract_tool --minuend 100 --subtrahend 50` will show a basic example of the tool running

 ## toolify

-`run_pestle toolify` is the interface for creating new tools and finding tools to edit.
+`./run_pestle toolify` is the interface for creating new tools and finding tools to edit.

-Running `run_pestle toolify list_files` will show a list of tools and will display the filepaths of the one selected to edit or examine.
+Running `./run_pestle toolify list_files` will show a list of tools and will display the filepaths of the one selected to edit or examine.

-`run_pestle toolify new` will run through a cookiecutter setup for making a new tool.
+`./run_pestle toolify new` will run through a cookiecutter setup for making a new tool.
 This involves cookiecutter, post-gen and pre-gen hooks. **Do not adjust the pestlepath argument** this was a workaround how the hooks are unable to import from the package